JesusFernandoRios/ReadmeGenerator/NewREADME.md

 * [Contact-Information](#contact-Information)

 ## Installation Guide
-So far the way to use this application is to clone or download this repository.
+Clone or download this Repository

 ## Usage
 Once you have cloned or downloaded the repository, run NPM Install in your terminal, after that run node index.js and follow the command-line prompts.

 ## Contributors
-Jesus Rios
+User

 ## Contact Information
-aashdhasdhas
+Fakename@fakeEmail.com